AnthonyBloomer/nrql-simple/README.md

 # nrql-simple

-nrql-simple provides a dead-simple way to interact with the New Relic Insights query API.
+nrql-simple is a small Python library that provides a convenient way to interact with the [New Relic Insights query API](https://docs.newrelic.com/docs/insights/insights-api/get-data/query-insights-event-data-api).
 You can interact with this library programmatically or via the Command Line.

 ## Installation